-The Antarctic season runs from late October to early April and it is divided between:
+The Antarctic season runs from late October to early April, and it’s divided between:

-– Peak season (mid-December to mid-February): offers wildlife viewing at its best with long daylight hours, incredible drawn-out sunsets and, often, calmer seas.
-January is the time to see fluffy, grey penguin chicks hatching and experience them at their cutest!
-You may also get the chance to see playful fur seal pups frolic beside your Zodiac.
-Voyages tend to sell out far in advance so it’s important to plan ahead to secure your preferred ship and cabin type.
+– Peak season (mid-December to mid-February) offers optimal wildlife viewing, long daylight hours, stunning sunsets, and calmer seas.
+January is ideal for witnessing adorable penguin chicks hatching and playful fur seal pups.
+Voyages tend to sell out far in advance.
+Thus, planning to secure your preferred ship and cabin type is essential.

-– Dubbed “Kodak Gap” for its jawdropping scenery, the ice-choked Lemaire Channel is hemmed in by steep cliffs and one of Antarctica’s most memorable sights.
+– Dubbed “Kodak Gap” for its jaw-dropping scenery, the ice-choked Lemaire Channel is hemmed in by cliffs and one of Antarctica’s most memorable sights.

 – Wildlife lovers should head to South Georgia for mind-boggling multitudes of penguins, sea elephants, and more!

 – See the stars of the movie Happy Feet.
 Adelie penguins are even cuter in real life!

 Antarctica provides exceptional opportunities for adventurous travelers.
 Activities like snowshoeing, ski and snowboard touring, alpine trekking, and climbing are popular in the early season.
 Meanwhile, thrilling options such as sea kayaking, snorkeling, diving, camping, and the famous polar plunge are available throughout the season.